About Lainey

 Guilt.
 Doubt.
 Shame.
 For me, there’s been guilt over wasting time, guilt over passing on the opportunity to make good money in my prior day job, fear of lacking the necessary talent, shame over being privileged enough to afford to do this (to clarify: I am living off income from my prior life in tech, not my books).
 Fear that no one will ever read what you write.
 Or fear that they will and hate it!
 And the biggest challenge: questioning why am I, of all people, deserving of success?

 Yes, if you wish to writer a novel, you need to improve your skills (join the writer’s group, attend the conference, take the classes) but to me the hardest aspect was developing the confidence to know when I was good enough to share my work with the world.
-The first time my work was read in public (to a tiny group doing Margie’s immersion masterclass at her house), I literally wanted the ground (or in this case her living room floor) to swallow me.
+The first time my work was read in public (to a tiny group doing Margie’s immersion masterclass at her house), I literally wanted the ground (or in this case her living room floor) to open up and swallow me.

 So my advice?